gomeaux/Worlds-Worst-Text-Editor/README.txt

 bug that makes the vector of strings do something stupid and it crashes but I don't know what causes it or how to fix it. nor do i care.
 Anyways use this at your own risk. this thing is windows only btw.

+i also don't know how to use github and I log on once a month lmao